MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 1. Open a command prompt.
 For example, enter **cmd** in the Windows search text box and select the **Command Prompt** app.

-1. Copy the following code snippet:
+1. Copy the following code:

     ```shell
     --disable-domain-action-user-agent-override
     ```

-1. Run the Microsoft Edge app using the copied code snippet as follows:
+1. Run the Microsoft Edge app using the copied code as follows:

     ```shell
     {path/to/microsoft/edge.ext} --disable-domain-action-user-agent-override